imihasan/customized-rmr-solver/README.md

 </p>

 ## Author
-Customizations included in this repository were implemented by Ibrahim Mohammed I. Hasan during his PhD at KTH MoveAbility, KTH Royal Institute of Technology, Stockholm, Sweden.
+Customizations included in this repository were implemented by Ibrahim Mohammed I. Hasan during his Ph.D. at KTH MoveAbility, Department of Engineering Mechanics, KTH Royal Institute of Technology, Stockholm, Sweden.

 <p align="center">